 Managing the time aspect of a project can play a crucial role in it succeeding or failing.
 In 2020 there is an obvious trend of increasing popularity of Agile project management implementation in various business sectors – from engineering to IT.
 There must be a set of valid reasons as to why so many businesses dedicate effort to adopt this method.
-So what is it that Agile can offer to opmitize time management that the traditional Waterfall project management can’t?
+So what is it that Agile can offer to optimize time management that the traditional Waterfall project management can’t?

-Agile project management benefits for controlling time
+Agile vs waterfall pros and cons for controlling time

 It is easy to see how much of the work is done simply by looking at your task board, and if you ever need additional data, it is all in the reports.
 Such information is critical in a situation when there is limited time available.
 You can make important decisions on what parts of the project you have to complete now and what will have to wait.

 Understanding the speed at which your team can deliver work is another great advantage of implementing Agile methodology vs waterfall.
 After a couple of project cycles, you will be able to tell what your team velocity is and thus better predict what is accomplishable.
 That is especially relevant now in 2020 under COVID-19 which led to the increasing popularity of remotely working teams.
 It is crucial to be able to better estimate the time needed for a development stage and prepare both your team and your clients.
 Team velocity takes the guessing game out of the project manager’s hands and instead gives reliable information.